-- Exaggerated: Bob drinks what looks like a mug of beer, but says plainly that it is really dirty tap water.
+- Bob drinks what is clearly a beer, but thanks to pressure from the censors, he has a line describing it as really dirty tap water.

 - Alcohol isn't mentioned in any way.

 - Characters drink alcohol and nothing is done to censor it.

 - Enforced: "Hey, watch what you drink!
 This is a family show!

 - Lampshaded: "Alice will never find out I'm actually drinking beer!"

 - Invoked: The show has No Fourth Wall.
 Bob needs some really dirty water to defeat the Monster of the Week, so he picks up a beer to use, knowing it'll become dirty water in the dub.

 - Exploited: The show has No Fourth Wall.
 Bob The Teetotaler happily drinks beer knowing it will become something else in the dub.

 - Defied: "I'm sick of overbearing moral guardians.
 This show is meant for teenagers - why don't they realize that such teenagers have probably already heard about alcohol?"